 Table of Contents

-The FCC has adopted new closed captioning requirements to make caption settings easier to use.
-By September 26, 2026, all covered devices and multichannel video programming distributors (MVPDs) must ensure captioning options are readily accessible.
+By August 17, 2026, all covered devices and multichannel video programming distributors (MVPDs) must ensure captioning options meet a specific legal standard the FCC calls readily accessible—defined by four concrete factors.
 This means viewers should be able to quickly find, preview, and keep captions consistent across platforms without complex steps.

 These rules are detailed in the FCC’s Third Report and Order (FCC 24-79) and the Media Bureau’s compliance notice.
 In this guide, we explain who must comply, what “readily accessible” means in practice, and how to prepare for the 2026 deadline.